-Please note, as of January 1st 2022, Person Detection will exclusively be available on Premium Service, click here to find out more.
+Please note, Person Detection is available with Premium Service only, click here to find out more.

 Person Detection uses computer vision to detect people within your video.
 Through this feature, you can customize your video and alert preferences to decide whether you want to see video and alerts for all motion, people only, or have them suppressed.